-9.2 Considerations in Assignment.
+9.2 CONSIDERATIONS IN ASSIGNMENT.

-- (a) The employee shall be granted, upon written request, a conference with the person responsible for making the assignment to express concerns regarding: - (1) the needs of the program or department/unit; - (2) the employee's qualifications and experiences, including professional growth and development and preferences; - (3) the character of the assignment, including but not limited to the number of hours of instruction, the preparation required, whether the employee has taught the course in the past, the average number of students enrolled in the course in past semesters and the time required by the course, whether travel to another location is required, the number of preparations required, the employee's assignments in other semesters, the terms and conditions of a contract or grant from which the employee is compensated, the use of instructional technology, the availability and adequacy of materials and equipment, clerical services, student assistants, and other support services needed to perform the assignments, and any changes that have been made in the assignment, including those which may have resulted from previous evaluations of the employee; and

-- (4) the opportunity to fulfill applicable criteria for tenure, promotion, multi-year appointments, and merit salary increases. - (b) If the conference with the person responsible for making the assignment does not resolve the employee's concerns, the employee shall be granted, upon written request, an opportunity to discuss those concerns with an administrator at the next higher level. - (c) The University and the UFF recognize that, while the Legislature has described the minimum full academic assignment in terms of twelve (12) contact hours of instruction or equivalent research and service, the professional obligation undertaken by a faculty member will ordinarily be broader than that minimum.
+- (a) The employee shall be granted, upon written request, a conference with the person responsible for making the assignment to express concerns regarding: - (1) the needs of the program or department/unit; - (2)the employee's qualifications and experiences, including professional growth and development and preferences; - (3)- for employees who have an instructional assignment, the character of the assignment, including but not limited to the number of hours of instruction, the preparation required, whether the employee has taught the course in the past, the average number of students enrolled in the course in past semesters and the time required by the course, whether travel to another location is required, the number of preparations required, the employee's assignments in other semesters, the terms and conditions of a contract or grant from which the employee is compensated, the use of instructional technology, the availability and adequacy of materials and equipment, clerical services, student assistants, and other support services needed to perform the assignments, and any changes that have been made in the assignment, including those which may have resulted from previous evaluations of the employee; and - (4) for A&P employees and other employees without an instructional assignment, the preparation required, the number of students or clients served, whether the responsibilities of the position have appreciably changed or increased since the past year, whether travel to another location is required, the availability and adequacy of materials and equipment and other support services needed to perform the assignment, any changes in the assignment that may have resulted from previous evaluations, and - (5) the opportunity to fulfill applicable criteria for tenure, promotion, multi-year appointments appointments, and merit salary increases. - (b)e) If the conference with the person responsible for making the assignment does not resolve the employee's concerns, the employee shall be granted, upon written request, an opportunity to discuss those concerns with an administrator at the next higher level. - (c)f) The University and the UFF recognize that, while the Legislature has described the minimum full academic assignment in terms of twelve (12) contact hours of instruction or equivalent research and service, the professional obligation undertaken by a faculty member will ordinarily be broader than that minimum.
 In like manner, the professional obligation of other professional employees is not easily susceptible of quantification.
-The University has the right, in making assignments, to determine the types of duties and responsibilities that comprise the professional obligation and to determine the mix or relative proportion of effort an employee may be required to expend on the various components of the obligation. - (d) Furthermore, the University properly has the obligation constantly to monitor and review the size and number of classes and other activities, to consolidate inappropriately small offerings, and to reduce inappropriately large classes.
+The University has the right, in making assignments assignments, to determine the types of duties and responsibilities that comprise the professional obligation and to determine the mix or relative proportion of effort an employee may be required to expend on the various components of the obligation.

+(d)g) Furthermore, the University properly has the obligation constantly to monitor and review the size and number of classes and other activities, to consolidate inappropriately small offerings, and to reduce inappropriately large classes.

-9.3 Annual Assignment.
+9.3 ANNUAL ASSIGNMENT.

-(a) Communication of Assignment.
-Employees shall be apprised in writing, at the beginning of their employment and each year of employment thereafter, of the assignment of effort expected in teaching, research and other creative activities, public service, and of any other specific duties assigned for that year.
+(a) Communication of Assignment- Employees shall be apprised in writing, at the beginning of their employment and each year of employment thereafter, of the assignment of effort expected in teaching, research and other creative activities, public service, and of any other specific duties assigned for that year.

 Except for an assignment made at the beginning of an employee's employment, the person responsible for making an assignment shall notify the employee prior to making the final written assignment.
-The assignment shall be communicated to employees no later than six (6) weeks in advance of its starting date, if practicable.
+The assignment shall be communicated to employees no later than six-(6) weeks in advance of its starting date, if practicable.